Audio-Rochey/TerrainTronics-Harlech-Castle/Harlech-WifiWithTrigger/readme.md

 #  Terrain Tronics Harlech Exxample Code
 ## Wifi Setup with LED's and General Purpose triggers.

-**7/1/2022**
+**7/1/2022 - A very early version of this document.
+Let's call it version 0.1**

-A very early version of this document.
-Let's call it version 0.1
+> Any questions on how this code works can be posted here in github in the issues.

 The code in this example is designed to run on a Wemos D1 Processor, developed in the arduino environment, with an assembled Terrain Tronics Harlech Castle board on it.